gemfarmer/jekyll-plugins/README.md

 ### debug
 [See filter](plugins/debug.rb)

 This is a debugging filter that can be used to inspect underlying data.
+Make sure that you have the `pry` and `rb-readline` gems installed before you use this plugin.
+You will also need to restart your server after testing the filter.

 Use in a few ways:
 ```